Alabama Wrongful Death Law Is Unlike Any Other State

 Frequently Asked Questions

-What is the deadline to file a wrongful death case in Alabama?
+Who can file a wrongful death lawsuit in Alabama?

 Speak directly with your attorney.